Wills & Estate Planning

 What If Someone Contests My Will?

 Bottom line?
-You’ll make the process smoothest for your loved ones by including an affidavit whenever you revise or rewrite your will.
+You can help make the process smoothest for your loved ones by including an affidavit whenever you revise or rewrite your will.

 What Happens If I Never Make a Self-Proving Affidavit?